chiefenne/PyAero/docs/ui_GUI.rst

 Zooming, Panning
 ----------------

 When an airfoil is loaded it is displayed with a size that fits into the graphics view (leaving a small margin left and right).
 The contour can then be panned and zoomed in the following way:

 Panning
 ^^^^^^^

-In order to pan (drag) the contour or any other item press and hold :kbd:`CTRL` and then press and hold the left mouse button and move the mouse in order to drag the contour.
+In order to pan (drag) the contour or any other item press and hold :kbd:`CTRL` (:kbd:`CMD` on MacOS) and then press and hold the left mouse button and move the mouse in order to drag the contour.

 .. figure::  images/drag_view.gif
    :align:   center